SIJIEJI/JPTS/README.md

 ## Overview

-This is the PyTorch implementation of the paper [JPTS:Solving Performance Degradation of Massive MIMO CSI Feedback]().
+This is the PyTorch implementation of the paper [JPTS:Enhancing Deep Learning Performance of Massive MIMO CSI Feedback]().
 If you feel this repo helpful, please cite our paper: